 Roselyn smiled, remembering how Evaughnlynn had always laughed at her for copying her mother.

 For a moment she saw herself, mouth puckered and eyes squinting, dressed in dark clothing and dark headdress, looking disdainfully at Captain Tamir, just as her mother had at the feast.
-Then

-without a helmet.
+helmet.
 His long reddish-blond hair the same color as hers.
 His hands swooped down to pick her up and he kissed her on the cheek.
 She laughed because his beard tickled.

 Heavy rain fell as they carried his body on a bier out of the great hall.
-The rain washed her tears from her face as she followed behind with her mother to the cemetery at the base of
+The rain washed her tears from her face as she followed behind with her mother to the cemetery at the base of castle

-remembered him as he was, you also remembered his death, so you locked all the memories away in your mind.”
+him as he was, you also remembered his death, so you locked all the memories away in your mind.”

 “But I shouldn’t have,” she said aloud.